Connect identity providers using SAML

 Step 5: Define how users’ groups and roles are updated

-Example: These two mappings would take the user group from the identity provider’s field that contains the user group, and set it for the user only when they first log in:
+As an example of the first option, these two mappings would take the user group from the specified identity provider’s field, and set it for the user only when they first log in:

 http://schemas.xmlsoap.org/ws/2005/05/identity/claims/group - @internal/organizationGroup